reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 # A defense of Affirmative Action

-Thomas Nagel distinguishes between two forms of affirmative action.
+Thomas Nagel distinguishes between [two forms of affirmative action]([http://ojs2.gmu.edu/PPPQ/article/viewFile/1258/1006](http://ojs2.gmu.edu/PPPQ/article/viewFile/1258/1006)).
 "Weak" affirmative action refers to "to special efforts to ensure equal opportunity for members of groups that had been subject to discrimination".
 This can include public advertisement of positions to be filled, active recruitment of qualified applicants from the formerly excluded groups, and special training programs to help them meet the standards for admission or appointment.
 "Strong" affirmative action refers to "some degree of definite preference for members of these groups in determining access to positions from which they were formerly excluded."
 The "weak" vs "strong" distinction has also been referred to as the "minimalist" vs "maximalist" distinction (Beauchamp) or the "procedural" vs "preferential" distinction.
 As Nagel and Beauchamp note, most people agree that "weak" or "procedural" affirmative action is justified (and perhaps even morally obligatory).
 However, there is significant controversy regarding "strong" or "preferential" forms of affirmative action.
 In this post, I will defend "strong or "preferential" affirmative action.
 Whenever I refer to "affirmative action" for the rest of this post, it will always be in reference to this strong or preferential form.

 A few clarifications are in order before proceeding.
 * Firstly, my goal is to defend affirmative action as practiced by the admissions officers of colleges and universities specifically (as opposed to employers and other organizations).